Echo (mythology)

 In Greek mythology, Echo (/ˈɛkoʊ/; Ἠχώ, Ēkhō, "echo", from ἦχος (ēchos), "sound") was an Oread who resided on Mount Cithaeron.
 Zeus loved consorting with beautiful nymphs and often visited them on Earth.
 Eventually, Zeus's wife, Hera, became suspicious, and came from Mount Olympus in an attempt to catch Zeus with the nymphs.
 Echo, by trying to protect Zeus (as he had ordered her to do), endured Hera's wrath, and Hera made her only able to speak the last words spoken to her.
-So when Echo met Narcissus and fell in love with him, she was unable to tell him how she felt and was forced to watch him as he fell in love with himself.
+When Echo met Narcissus and fell in love with him, she was unable to tell him how she felt and was forced to watch him as he fell in love with himself.

 Classical depiction

 Metamorphoses

 In Metamorphoses (8 AD), the poet Ovid tells of Juno (Hera in Greek mythology) and the jealousy she felt over her husband Jupiter's (Zeus in Greek mythology) many affairs.
 Though vigilant, whenever she was about to catch him, Echo distracted her with lengthy conversations.
 When at last Juno realized the truth, she cursed Echo.
 From that moment on, the once loquacious nymph could only repeat the most recently spoken words of another person.

 Sometime after being cursed, Echo spied a young man, Narcissus, while he was out hunting deer with his companions.
 She immediately fell in love with him and, infatuated, followed quietly.
 The more she looked at the young man, the more she longed for him.
 Though she wished with all her heart to call out to Narcissus, Juno's curse prevented her.

-During the hunt, Narcissus became separated from his companions and called out, ‘is anyone there,’ and heard the nymph repeat his words.
+During the hunt, Narcissus became separated from his companions and called out, "is anyone there" and heard the nymph repeat his words.
 Startled, Narcissus answered the voice, ‘come here,’ only to be told the same.
 When Narcissus saw that nobody had emerged from the glade, he concluded that the owner of the voice must be running away from him and called out again.
 Finally, he shouted, "This way, we must come together."
 Taking this to be a reciprocation of her love, Echo concurred ecstatically, "We must come together!"

 In her delight, Echo rushed to Narcissus ready to throw her arms around her beloved.
 Narcissus, however, was appalled and, spurning her, exclaimed, ‘Hands off!
 May I die before you enjoy my body.’
 All Echo could whisper in reply was, ‘enjoy my body’ and having done so she fled, scorned, humiliated, and shamed.

 Despite the harshness of his rejection, Echo's love for Narcissus only grew.
 When Narcissus died, wasting away before his own reflection, consumed by a love that could not be, Echo mourned over his body.
 When Narcissus, looking one last time into the pool uttered, "Oh marvellous boy, I loved you in vain, farewell", Echo too chorused, "Farewell."

 Eventually, Echo, too, began to waste away.
 Her beauty faded, her skin shrivelled, and her bones turned to stone.
 Today, all that remains of Echo is the sound of her voice.